 What makes people cheat?

 Frankly, cheating is a tough topic for psychic readings.
 First, the accusation of cheating is a very serious charge and I wouldn’t want to condemn a person based solely on the Tarot cards.
 Secondly, if you need to call a psychic to find out whether he’s cheating, your relationship is already in trouble!
 If you have to ask a third party, “Is she cheating?” it’s obvious that you’ve lost the honest communication and trust necessary for a healthy relationship.
-So, whether or not the cards reveal he/she is cheating, you need to either get on the phone together and call me or, preferably, see a marriage therapist in person to address the underlying issues.
+So, whether or not the cards reveal he/she is cheating, you need to either get on the phone together and call me a psychic advisor, preferably, see a marriage therapist in person to address the underlying issues.

 Why do people cheat?